You can join the Network and lead workshops for educators in your area!

 - have relevant experience in K-12 education.
 Our trainers are current or former teachers, administrators, university faculty, or nonformal educators.

 - have attended one of our workshops.
 If you haven’t seen a workshop, we’ll help you find one.
-Check this map to see where you can attend a workshop near you or email us for further information.

 - provide references that can speak to your qualifications as an educational professional and presenter.